chirag9510/ProcTerra/README.md

 Edit paths to required libraries in **CMakePresets.json** and compile under **Release/x64**.\
 Copy contents from **bin_cpy** folder as well as all the dlls from the ogre3d library bin folder into the compiled executable path.

-Or just download the compiled executable released **procterra.zip**.
+Or just download the compiled executable release **procterra.zip**.

 https://user-images.githubusercontent.com/78268919/200174636-1e51db2c-7d1d-4c2f-a9f9-cb1bd6182ab1.mp4